jeswr/blog/raw-posts/research-topics.md

 In the medium term I would think that these are more somethign like "concept whiteboards" - but agent chat rooms are a good place to start.

+## Standardize authentication for LLMs to access private resource

+Intersects both with goals of MCP, Solid and protocols like OIDC4VP

 ## Standard sharing of re-usable context data

 Standardise Solid as the way of having agents request and use contextual data.
+With both:
+ - Access Controls (including which services can access it)
+ - Usage controls (including which services results can be forwarded to, and whether the data can be used for monetization)

+## More things to standardise in the LWS-WG

+Other Web Agents Group topics could include:
+ - Standardize search interface to support and look up of publically available vectorised data
+ - Taxonomise common services of LLM providers (e.g. embeddings endpoint, what modalities does a provider support etc.)